freeGST-crypto/myGSTIndia/README.md

 This is a NextJS starter project for the GSTEase application, built in Firebase Studio.

-To get started, run the application and navigate to the home page.
+To get started, run the application and navigate to the home page.git commit -m "Add full GSTEase application code"